 External factors will influence our plan and feature as part of the review process.
 We will take account of results from our trials and other DNO projects.
-Manufacturers will often develop products through DNO trials and we will assess their suitability for adoption as part of our review process.
+Manufacturers will often develop products through DNO trials and will we assess their suitability for adoption as part of our review process.

-Our review will also take into account existing government incentives and potential changes which may impact on customer behaviour.
-The Innovation Strategy is approved annually.
+Our review will also take into account existing Government incentives and potential changes which may impact on customer behaviour.
+The Innovation Strategy is approved annually by the Operations Director.

-Coordinated business approach
+Co-ordinated business approach

-A coordinated approach is required to ensure that innovation is focussed on supporting the wider business.
-This centres on a close working relationship with the engineering and commercial teams, specifically policy, strategy and distribution system operation teams.
+A co-ordinated approach is required to ensure that innovation is focussed on supporting the wider business.
+This centres on a close working relationship with the engineering and commercial teams, specifically Policy, Strategy and Distribution System Operation teams.
 A number of documents produced by these departments are at the centre of driving our innovation portfolio: